fox20431/fox20431.github.io/_posts/2023-02-19-get-started-with-wsl.md

 ---
-title: "Get Started With WSL"
+title: Get Started With WSL
 excerpt: "WSL(Windows Subsystem for Linux) is released by Microsoft Company.
 It provides a possibility of using the POSIX operation method in Windows."
 ---